ChungZH/notepanda/README.md

 🚧 WIP

+BTW you can read this post in my blog: [Notepanda 开发小结](https://chungzh.cn/2020/05/16/notepanda/)

 ## Why write this text editor?

 I recently started getting started with Qt, this is my first Qt project, the first C++ project, and the first project in my life.
 I hope to develop my skills through this project.